 “I also wanted to make an honest and emotionally engaging album.
 Some songs are about my family and the crazy days of the past like “River”.
 While others have been inspired by characters from books I love; Rose Tramain’s The Colour for “Golden Time” and John Updike’s Rabbit series for “Passing Through”.

 You can hear some of the songs from the album streaming on the Music page.
-You can also preview and buy the album from iTunes and as a download from the Shop page.
+You can also preview and buy the album from iTunes.